msg-mtproject/cap/README.md

 * The `UPLOAD_FOLDER` variable (inside the `project.py`) should be the absolute path directory of the dump file on the server.

-* Please, clear the browser cache after the `/dbdump` command.
+* Please, clear the browser cache before your `/dbdump` command.

 * The app implements `rate limiting` (<https://en.wikipedia.org/wiki/Rate_limiting>).